lipoyang/minIni4Arduino/README.md

 [https://github.com/compuphase/minIni](https://github.com/compuphase/minIni)

+NOTE
+- 8.3 filename only (due to Arduino's SD library)
+- For plain INI file, specify the section as "", not NULL.
+- This library uses std::string, not String class of Arduino.
+- This library is verified to work with GR-ROSE (Renesas RX65N)
+- Case insensitive matching for section / key

 # minIni

 minIni is a portable and configurable library for reading and writing ".INI" files.
 At just below 900 lines of commented source